-Appreciation of the ageing signs around the eyes has taken on a lot more sophistication in recent years and our armamentarium of tools to treat them has also expanded.
+Appreciation of the ageing signs around the eyes has taken on a lot more sophistication in recent years and our tools to treat them has also expanded.
 Like the rest of the face the eyes age in four ways: Firstly there are the skin changes due to sun exposure, all too common in our sun-drenched part of the world.
 This can manifest itself as fine lines or discolorations of the skin.
 These may respond to cosmeceuticals – scientifically-based skin care preparations.
 In some cases laser resurfacing may be of benefit particularly when the lines are more advanced.

 For the lines that are due to recurrent facial expressions such as crow’s feet or frown lines, injectables can be a very effective treatment.
 Again it is not to make the face unable to move.
 A full range of expression should be possible but the over-activity causing deep frown lines and strong crow’s feet can be relaxed in a simple, convenient and natural way.